 If you’re considering a hearing aid for yourself or a loved one, or are just intrigued by how technology is changing the future for those who experience hearing loss, consider these five technology advancements that are helping people connect and hear better:

 - Rechargeable batteries.
 The tedious chore of changing hearing aid batteries is a thing of the past.
 Now you can have hearing aids with rechargeable batteries and portable chargers.
+These past few years, modern hearing aids that are rechargeable have gained a lot of popularity because they are easier to use and have comfortable features.
 Recharging at home is simple: an overnight charge is all they typically need to be ready again in the morning.
 Some models even feature batteries and chargers that can be ready to go another 8 hours on just 30 minutes of charge time.

 - Direct streaming from mobile devices.
 Until recently, onlyiPhone users have been able to stream music or calls directly to their hearing aids.
 Now, using updated Bluetooth Low Energy streaming technology, people with hearing aids such as Beltone’s Amaze can stream audio directly from their compatible Android device for more than 12 hours while still preserving 24 hours of battery life before a recharge is needed.
 Previously, hearing aids that directly streamed from Android devices have relied on “classic Bluetooth, which can cut 24 hours of hearing aid battery usage in half after only 4 hours of direct streaming.